 right ventricle: The right ventricle is one of the four chambers of the heart.
 It pumps deoxygenated blood through the pulmonic valve into the lungs.
 The oxygen in the air we breathe binds to red blood cells that are being pumped through the lungs.
 The oxygen-rich blood, which appears red, then returns to the left atrium and enters the left ventricle, where it is pumped out to the body once again.

-septum (say: SEP-tum): The septum is a thick wall of muscle that divides the heart.
+septum (SEP-tum): The septum is a thick wall of muscle that divides the heart.
 It separates the left and right sides of the heart.

-stent: A tiny tube that props a blood vessel open and makes sure blood flows freely.
+stent: A tiny tube that props a blood vessel open and helps blood flows freely.

-stethoscope (say: STETH-eh-skope): A doctor uses a stethoscope to hear your heartbeat and other sounds that the inside of your body makes.
-By listening to your heart, lungs, and belly, the doctor gets information about how things are working inside.
+stethoscope (STETH-eh-skope): The instrument doctors use to hear a heartbeat and other sounds that the inside of the body makes.
+By listening to the heart, lungs, and belly, the doctor gets information about how things are working inside.

-stress test: For this test, the person exercises (usually on a treadmill) while the doctor checks breathing, heart rate, blood pressure, and electrocardiogram to see how the heart muscle reacts.
+stress test: For this test, a person exercises (usually on a treadmill) while the doctor checks breathing, heart rate, blood pressure, and electrocardiogram to see how the heart muscle reacts.

 stroke: A stroke can happen when part of the brain doesn’t get enough blood due to a clot or a burst blood vessel.

-tricuspid (say: try-KUS-pid) atresia: Blood normally flows from the right atrium to the right ventricle through the tricuspid valve.
+tricuspid (try-KUS-pid) atresia: Blood normally flows from the right atrium to the right ventricle through the tricuspid valve.
 In tricuspid atresia, the valve is replaced by a plate or membrane that does not open.
 The right ventricle therefore does not receive blood normally and is often small.

-valve: Your heart has four valves.
-A valve lets something in and keeps it there by closing, like a door.
-The door shuts behind you and keeps you from going backward.
-Heart valves ensure that blood flows properly in and out of the heart.
+valve: The heart has four valves.
+These valves ensure that blood flows properly in and out of the heart.

-veins and arteries: Your body has a highway system all its own that sends blood to and from your body parts.
-It’s called the circulatory system, and the roads are arteries and veins.
+veins and arteries: As part of the circulatory system, these help the body send blood to and from your body parts.
 Arteries, which usually look red, carry blood away from the heart.
 Veins, which usually look blue, return blood to the heart.

-ventricles (say: VEN-trih-kuhls): The two chambers at the bottom of the heart are called the ventricles.
+ventricles (VEN-trih-kuhls): The two chambers at the bottom of the heart are called the ventricles.
 The heart has a left ventricle and a right ventricle.
 Their job is to pump the blood to the body and lungs.

-ventricular (say: ven-TRICK-yuh-ler) septal defect (VSD): One of the most common congenital heart defects, VSD is a hole in the wall (septum) between the heart’s left and right ventricles.
-These can occur at different locations and vary in size from very small to very large.
+ventricular (ven-TRIK-yuh-ler) septal defect (VSD): One of the most common congenital heart defects, VSD is a hole in the wall (septum) between the heart’s left and right ventricles.
+These can happen at different locations and vary in size from very small to very large.
 Smaller defects may gradually close on their own.

 white blood cells: White blood cells are part of the germ-fighting immune system.
-They are like little warriors floating around in your blood waiting to attack invaders, like viruses and bacteria.
-You have several types of white blood cells and each has its own special role in fighting off the different kinds of germs that make people sick.
+They are like little warriors waiting to attack invaders, such as viruses and bacteria.
+The body has several types of white blood cells and each has its own role in fighting off the different kinds of germs that make people sick.